Trust makes doing your job as a leader easier in just about every way imaginable.

 Whether we like it or not, leaders heavily influence the culture of their team.
 If you’re seeing behaviour in your team that isn’t productive or is counter to the mission of the team, ask yourself “Am I also exhibiting this behaviour?”
 By the same token, make sure you exhibit the positive behaviours you’d like to see more of from your team.

-Meetings are an easy place to start.
+The meetings you run are an easy place to start.
 When we’re passionate about the topic at hand, we tend to forget our manners and interrupt our teammates.
 As a leader, you can set a positive example by coming back to the person who was interrupted.
 It’s as simple as saying “Before we move on, I want to make sure Maria has a chance to finish her thought from a moment ago.”
 Then listen.

 Give (and invite) feedback